eisgroup/ui-render/repos/npm/README.md

 Due to limitations in Genesis UI (no static asset folder), the build of this package has to be done and deployed manually:

 1. Clone this package `git clone https://github.com/eisgroup/ui-render.git`
-2. Then `cd ui-render`, go to `/repos/policy/README.md` and follow given instructions
+2. Inside `/repos/npm/` run `yarn build`
-3. Move generated files to`/repos/npm/dist` folder
+3. Then navigate to `/repos/policy/` folder and follow to `README.md` instructions
-4. Inside `/repos/npm/` run `yarn build`
+4. Copy generated `/repos/policy/dist/static` folder to `/repos/npm/dist/static`
 5. Then publish to npm: `npm publish`